2018 North Korea–United States Singapore Summit: Background

 On March 31 and possibly also April 1, then-CIA director Mike Pompeo had secretly met with Kim in Pyongyang to lay the groundwork for the summit, including their discussing possible venues.
-On April 17, on the day of a meeting at Mar-a-Lago of Trump with Prime Minister of Japan Shinzō Abe, sources revealed to reporters the identities involved in the discussions in Pyongyang.
+On April 17, on the day of a meeting at Mar-a-Lago of Trump with Prime Minister of Japan Shinzo Abe, sources revealed to reporters the identities involved in the discussions in Pyongyang.

 Locations considered

 Trump administration sources said on April 28 that the meeting would be held in either Singapore or Mongolia.
 On April 30, Trump remarked on a possibility the Peace House and inter-Korean House of Freedom (Joint Security Area) in Panmunjom would serve as venues.
 Trump believed that Panmunjom in DMZ would be the reasonable location for the meeting to remove nuclear weapons and to sign the preparatory peace treaty on the Korean peninsula.

 The inter-Korean Peace House was where the 2018 inter-Korean summit was held earlier in April.
 Singapore was the site of a recent China-Taiwan summit.
 Mongolia has sponsored a number of talks in recent years involving regional and international players and is accessible by train from North Korea.

 On April 30, Trump confirmed that Singapore, the Peace House and the inter-Korean House of Freedom were under consideration.

 American officials said the most likely mutually-agreed-upon choice of venue would be in Southeast Asia or Europe, especially from among the choices of Singapore, Vietnam, Thailand, Switzerland (where Kim and his two siblings had some schooling), or Sweden (whose embassy acts as intermediary for Americans traveling in North Korea).
 Another possible location of the summit would be Ulaanbaatar, Mongolia.

 Additionally proposed venues included Pyongyang, North Korea (favored by Kim); the Inter-Korean Peace House in Panmunjom near the boundary of the Demilitarized Zone between North and South Korea (site for the April 27, 2018 inter-Korean summit; a site possibly favored by Kim for the summit with the US as well); the Russian port city of Vladivostok (accessible to Kim by land or sea and nearby Vyatskoye, Kim's predecessor and father Kim Jong Il's February 16, 1941 birthplace); a Chinese city such as Shenyang, Changchun, or Beijing (favored by China); Seoul or South Korea's Jeju Island; or, aboard a US ship in international waters.